ai-cfia/dev-rel-docs/adr/006-review-database-change-management.md

 solutions considered, including : Manual SQL Scripts, Database Migration Tools, Blue-Green Deployment, and the concept of Database Views and Abstraction Layers.

+## New Decision

+Based on the previous decision, we went ahead and decided it would be best to have a tool that would manage database versionning.
+We then went ahead and inspected alot of products but decided to sit with **Bytebase**.

+### Database versionning management tools

+#### Bytebase

+Pros:

+  * Offers a GUI (usefull for unexperienced devs)

+  * Enables version management just like Github (branches, issues) and also allow to see previous changes

+  * Offers a built-in SQL Editor

+  * Allow for multi-tier environment

+  * Is open source and can self-hosted

+  * Offers customizable workflow to verify the changes (GitOps)

+Cons:

+  * Some features are hiddent behind a pay wall (most of those features dont seem to be necessary atm)

+  * Still in an early development phase

+#### Liquipedia

+Pros:

+* Offers a log features to track all changes

+* Is open source

+* Offers customizable workflow to verify the changes (GitOps)

+Cons:

+* Only offers Command-line (No GUI)

+* No built-in SQL editor

+* No multi-tier environment

+* features behind a pay wall

+#### Flyway

+Pros:

+*  Offers a GUI (usefull for unexperienced devs)

+* Open source

+* Offers a Cl/CD workflow (not a GitOps one)

+Cons:

+* Does not support Azure PostgreSQL instance

+* Most features are hidden behind a paywall

+* No SQL editor
 ## Improvement

-Building upon the previous decision, we aim to enhance our database change management process by incorporating a self-hosted instance of Bytebase.
+Building upon the previous decision, we aim to enhance our database change management process by incorporating a self-hosted instance of **Bytebase**.
 This improvement will streamline the management of database schema changes and provide additional features for collaboration and automation.

-We also chose Bytebase as a solution because it fits the open view of the agency adn also mimic and integrates perfectly our current workflow that is centralized on github.
+We also chose Bytebase as a solution because it fits the open view of the agency and also mimic and integrates perfectly our current workflow that is centralized on github.

 ### Key Enhancements